 Naeem's Story

 Naeem joined Watsi on April 4th, 2020.
-Two years ago, Naeem joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Four years ago, Naeem joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Naeem's most recent donation supported Aaron, a energetic five-year-old boy from Kenya, to fund clubfoot repair surgery on his right foot.

 Impact